arimger/Unity-Editor-Toolbox/README.md

 #### DisableIfAttribute

-Same as standard PropertyDrawer for **ConditionalDisableAttribute** but works with Enum types and arrays/lists.
+Similar to the standard PropertyDrawer for the **ConditionalDisableAttribute** but works with Enum types and arrays/lists.
 Can be used additionally to any **PropertyDrawer** or **ToolboxPropertyDrawer**.

 ```csharp